-This unit is a foundation level unit to help you develop the academic study and research skills necessary for success in tertiary level education.
-During this unit you will learn how to use bibliographical software, search scientific research databases, and appraise the quality of evidence presented in scientific and other literature.
+In this foundation level unit you will develop the academic study and research skills necessary for success in tertiary level education.
+You will learn about qualitative and quantitative research, using research databases to access peer-reviewed scientific literature, and appraise the quality of evidence presented in peer-reviewed scientific literature.
 You will also learn about research ethics and integrity, and develop a foundational understanding of the use of statistics in research.
-Finally, you will learn fundamental concepts of scientific writing to ensure you can articulate the information you retrieve and appraise, in a clear and concise manner.
+Additionally, you will learn fundamental concepts of scientific writing and referencing to ensure you can articulate the information you retrieve and appraise, in a clear, concise, and appropriate manner.

 |Student Contribution Band||SCA Band 2|